Eltik/AniSync/README.md

 ### Crawling
 <b>Note</b>:As of the current commit, crawling requires editing the `/src/crawl.ts` file.
 Change the variables under the `CONFIGURE THINGS HERE` comment.
 I'll update with a fix soon.
 <br />
 To start crawling, run `npm run crawl`.
 Once you have run the command, keep the terminal open and wait.
-The program will insert media using AniList's [sitemap](https://anilist.co/sitemap/anime-0.xml). **Please note that crawling takes a pretty long time.** I've mentioned above, but there are more optimizations that can be done to improve the crawling speed.
-AniList rate limit is a big factor, and as of now, crawling all of AniList will take over 50 days for manga/light novels.
-I've added the ability to use Manami (an offline database) for anime, so mappings don't take very long using that.
-The only issue right now is manga/light novels since there doesn't seem to be a good AniList offline database.
-However, the mappings are very accurate and in the end it's worth it.
+The program will insert media using AniList's [sitemap](https://anilist.co/sitemap/anime-0.xml).
+Some mappings **may be innacurate**, so I suggest you monitor mappings.
 ***************
 #### To Crawl Specific Amounts of Media
 1. Open the `/src/crawl.ts` file.
 Under the `CONFIGURE THINGS HERE` comment, change the variable `maxIds: number = x` where x is the number of anime you want to map.